 That being said, there are some best practices you should keep in mind when providing feedback:

-- Being specific: give examples of situations, actions, and outcomes to back up your feedback.
+- Be specific: give examples of situations, actions, and outcomes to back up your feedback.

-- Showing empathy: mistakes happen.
+- Show empathy: mistakes happen.
 Showing that you understand and want to find solutions together will ensure that employees are responsive rather than defensive to your feedback.

-- Proposing solutions: this is one of the main goals of employee feedback and shows that your objective is not to criticize but to make improvements.
+- Propose solutions: this is one of the main goals of employee feedback and shows that your objective is not to criticize but to make improvements.